LEONARDO DA VINCI (1452-1519)

 The vocabulary of scribbled and hatched lines that Moore developed for these drawings is very compatible with their subject.
 His swirling scribbles correspond perfectly to the bouncy texture of a fleece.
 He gradually builds up the density of line to render the darker areas of tone and reduces it to suggest the lighter.
 In the background of the work he uses hatched lines to draw the row of trees and the gate but any inconsistency in their style is immediately concealed in a haze of scribbles.

-In this etching a singular style of line multi-tasks to express form, tone and texture with such empathy for the subject that you almost feel you could pull on the end of a line to unravel the entire drawing like a ball of wool.
+In this etching of 'Sheep', a singular style of line multi-tasks to express form, tone and texture with such empathy for the subject that you almost feel you could pull on the end of a line to unravel the entire drawing like a ball of wool.

 PETER DOIG (1959-)